These easy Mexican recipes are a great way to enjoy the inspired flavors of this cuisine! Try tacos, enchiladas, sopes, and more.

 Looking for Mexican recipes?
 The flavors of Mexican cuisine make it an exciting, flavor-filled adventure at the table.
 This cuisine is full of fresh, tangy, zingy and spicy flavors, and many of its dishes are celebrated all over the world.
 Salsa, guacamole, tacos, enchiladas, burritos and more have become world-wide hits.

-Here at A Couple Cooks, we take a “pretty simple” approach to highlighting the flavors of this beautiful region of the world.
-We’re not of Mexican heritage ourselves, but we’ve studied the cuisine and try to mesh the traditional flavors with ease and accessibility for the modern cook.
-Here you’ll find our favorite ways to eat Mexican-style flavors: from pico de gallo to guacamole.
+While we’re not of Mexican heritage ourselves, we honor the flavors of this traditional cuisine with these recipes for the modern home cook.
+Here you’ll find our favorite ways to eat Mexican-style flavors: from dinners to sides, and pico de gallo to guacamole.

 First up in our Mexican recipes: shrimp tacos!
 These are full of succulent, juicy flavor from lots of seasoning, perfect for both easy weeknight mealsand dinner parties.
 Saute the shrimp with garlic and cumin, then drop them onto a bed of quick slaw.
 Top it all off with creamy cilantro taco sauce; almost like a ranch with cilantro.
 You might just want to bathe in it!
 Surround it with a charred tortilla and dig in.